CSCfi/kielipankki-nlf-harvester/pipeline/README.md

-## Run a simple download DAG in Airflow locally in Docker
+## Run download DAGs in Airflow locally in Docker

-Download METS file for binding 379973 and all ALTO files listed in the downloaded METS, either to a remote or local file system.

 ---